 Based on the ISP shown/calculated above, we expect the eye shape to continue to change as the number of bits increases.
-Figure 36 confirms this by showing the WC2 eye contours using a CJTPAT of different lengths, 10k bits (red), 100k (green), 1,000k (blue), and 10,000k (black, can't be seen).
-This channel converges similar to the others.
-CA simulations of 100k bits will be sufficient, as confirmed by the knee on the bathtub at right.
+Figure 32 confirms this channel converges similar to the others.

-Figure 36: WC2 Channel Eye Convergence
+Figure 32: WC2 Channel Eye Convergence

 Step 6: Parameter Determination